The Star-Spangled Man: Marketing

 On March 19, 2021, Marvel announced a series of posters that were created by various artists to correspond with the episodes of the series.
 The posters were released weekly ahead of each episode, with the second poster, designed by Salvador Anguiano, being revealed on March 22.
 After the episode's release, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including apparel, accessories, and collectibles which included a Funko Pop and Marvel Legends figure of Walker and a Hot Toys Winter Soldier figure.

+Release

+"The Star-Spangled Man" was released on Disney+ on March 26, 2021.
+The episode, along with the rest of The Falcon and the Winter Soldier, was released on Ultra HD Blu-ray and Blu-ray on April 30, 2024.

 Reception

-Audience viewership
+Viewership

-Nielsen Media Research, who measure the number of minutes watched by United States audiences on television sets, listed The Falcon and the Winter Soldier as the most-watched original series across streaming services for the week of March 22 to 28, 2021.
+Nielsen Media Research, which measures the number of minutes watched by United States audiences on television sets, listed The Falcon and the Winter Soldier as the most-watched original series across streaming services for the week of March 22 to 28, 2021.
 Between the first two episodes, which were available at the time, the series had 628 million minutes viewed, which was a 27% gain over the previous week.